keyboardio/Chrysalis/FOCUS_API.md

 then we send the actual keyCode that we can find in the [keymap database](https://github.com/Dygmalab/Bazecor/tree/development/src/api/keymap/db)

-We repeat this for each action we want to perform until we finish the whole macro, then a zero is required to close the macro, afterwards we can insert more, when no more macros have to be added, end the map with a " 0 0 " to tell the plugin, no further macros have to be read.
+We repeat this for each action we want to perform until we finish the whole macro, then a zero is required to close the macro, afterwards we can insert more, when no more macros have to be added, end the map with a " 0 0 " to tell the plugin, no further macros are present.

 #### Commands